askimed/nf-test/docs/testcases/global_variables.md

 ## outputDir

-This variable points to the directory within the test directory (`.nf-test/tests/<test-dir>/output/`).
+This variable points to the directory within the temporary test directory (`.nf-test/tests/<test-dir>/output/`).
 The variable can be set under params:

 ```Groovy
 params {